basileazh/ezazml/README.md

 #### Step 4: Initialize Terraform

 Run the `make tf-init` command to initialize Terraform.
 This will set up the backend and configure the state according to the settings in the `providers.tf` file.
-Additionally, two workspaces, `dev` and `prd`, will be created.
+Additionally, the `dev` workspace will be created if it does not already exist.

+##### TODO : Add the `env/prd/` folder and the `make tf-init` command to initialize the production workspace.

 **Note:**
 - If your backend is configured to use Azure Data Lake Storage (ADLS), you will need to create the storage account beforehand in a dedicated resource group.
 - The recommended naming conventions for this Terraform setup can be found in the `infra/providers.tf` file.

 #### Step 5: Import Existing Resource Group (Optional)